dunyakirkali/wp_theme/source/README.md

 ## Define icons for pages on mobile-menu

 U have o add a custom Field named: 'Page Icon' an as value it expects a font-awesome icon name.
 If no icon is specified then a **default icon** (which?) will be used.

----

-#Upcomming

-- More than 4 pages (upto 7 actually ;))
-- Dot system IF no page icon specified